Please keep the following safety rules in mind when burning a candle:

 Original candle safety rules list is from the National Candle Association and can be found here.

-At Candle Kiosk we take quality seriously - our candles are regularly tested by SGS, the world's leading independent inspection, verification, testing and certification company, and a benchmark for quality and integrity.
+At Candle Kiosk we take quality seriously - our candles are independently tested and they have passed the following quality and safety tests:

 - Standard Specification for Fire Safety for Candles (ASTM F-2417)